Unified error bounds for perturbations of non-Markovian open quantum systems in Gaussian environments: Introduction

 In this paper, we consider the open quantum system dynamics undergoing a general Liouville dynamics (see \cref{sec:preliminaries} for the setup in an abstract setting, and \cref{sec:applications} for applications to spin-boson and fermionic models).
 We assume that in the interaction picture formulation, each system-environment coupling operator satisfies Wick's conditions (see \cref{defn:Wick_condition}).
 Such an environment is called Gaussian, since the multi-point correlation function is characterized by the two-point bath correlation functions (BCFs), denoted as $C_{\alpha,\alpha'}(t-t')$ ($\alpha,\alpha' = 1,\cdots, N$)\footnote{This is the most common scenario in practice.
 Our results can also be stated with respect to a more general bath correlation function of the form $C_{\alpha,\alpha'}(t,t')$ (see \cref{rmk:single_variable_Corr}).}.
 Here, $N$ denotes the number of system-environment coupling operators.
 In such systems, the environment's influence on the reduced system dynamics is completely described by the BCF~\cite{breuer2007open}.
 However, we may only have approximate knowledge of the BCF, e.g., its values may be obtained by fitting to experimental results.
 Our main question is:

-\emph{How do errors in the bath correlation function affect the expectation values of system observables?} Specifically, for a given system observable $\hat{O}_S$, if the two-point BCF is perturbed by a small quantity $\delta C(t-t')$, how does the time-dependent expectation value $O_{\text S}(t)$ depend on the perturbation?
+\emph{How do errors in the bath correlation functions affect the expectation values of system observables?} Specifically, for a given system observable $\hat{O}_S$, if the two-point BCF is perturbed by a small quantity $\Delta C(t-t')$, how does the time-dependent expectation value $O_{\text S}(t)$ depend on the perturbation?

-Since the Liouville dynamics is linear, we can derive the following error estimate on $O_{\text S}(t)$ using the standard Gr\"{o}nwall-type analysis: \begin{thm}[Gr\"{o}nwall-type error bound for system observables] Let $C(t-t')$ and $C'(t-t') = C(t-t')+\delta C(t-t')$ be two-point BCFs corresponding to two different environments.
+Since the Liouville dynamics is linear, we can derive the following error estimate for $O_{\text S}(t)$, which we refer to as a Gr\"{o}nwall-type bound due to its resemblance to bounds obtained using the classical Gr\"{o}nwall inequality: \begin{thm}[Gr\"{o}nwall-type error bound for system observables] Let $C(t-t')$ and $C'(t-t') = C(t-t')+\Delta C(t-t')$ be two-point BCFs corresponding to two different environments.
 For a bounded system operator $\hat O_{\text S}$, let $O_{\text S}(t)$, $O_{\text S}'(t)$ be the expectation value of system observables corresponding to the two environments.
 Then, we have